-96. Undergraduates are students on higher education courses for which it is not a normal condition of entry that they are already qualified to degree level: that is, they are not already qualified at Level 6 of the Sector-recognised standards' or 'Frameworks for higher education qualifications of UK degree-awarding bodies' (FHEQ).7 They may be studying towards a first degree (including foundation degree), integrated masters' programme, higher education certificate, higher education diploma or equivalent, or registered for a higher education level credit that can be counted towards one of these qualifications.
+- 90. Undergraduates are students on higher education courses for which it is not a normal condition of entry that they are already qualified to degree level: that is, they are not already qualified at Level 6 of the 'Sector-recognised standards' or 'Frameworks for higher education qualifications of UK degree-awarding bodies' (FHEQ).
+12 They may be studying towards a first degree (including foundation degree), integrated masters' programme, higher education certificate, higher education diploma or equivalent, or registered for a higher education level credit that can be counted towards one of these qualifications. - 91.
+There are two categories of undergraduate (UG) students: - a.
+UG (Level 4 and 5): students on courses leading to qualifications that are designated at Level 4 or 5 of the 'sector-recognised standards'. - b.
+UG (Other): students who do not fall into the above category.